STATEMENT OF BELIEFS

 A. The Holy Spirit (Ruach HaKodesh) is the invisible dynamic force, breath, the power, the spirit emanating from the Father and shared by the Son, Luke 24:49; John 3:8; 14:17; 15:26; 1Corinthians 2:10-16.

-C. Baptism is by immersion, one time in water, Acts 2:38,
+C. Tevilah is by immersion, one time in water, Acts 2:38,

 D. Picturing subjugation and burial of the old carnal nature, Romans 6:3-5; Colossians 2:12;